Please visit this page to stay current on our COVID protocol.

 Emergency Services at MVA: Everything You Need to Know

-Since 1986, MVA has not only provided the highest quality of specialty veterinary medicine, but the discipline of top-notch emergency medicine has been our highest mission as well.
+Since 1986, MVA has not only provided the highest quality specialty veterinary medicine, but the discipline of extraordinary emergency medicine has been part of our mission as well.

 The Emergency Service is fully equipped with not only high-end, human-grade diagnostic equipment – digital x-ray, ultrasound, CT Scanner, MRI and in-house laboratory – there are also highly experienced emergency clinicians as well as critical care specialists on staff and our boarded surgeons are available on-call 24/7/365 to address any and all surgical emergencies as they arise.

-Our support staff of veterinary nurses and assistants are experienced, compassionate, and dedicated to their patients and provide the highest quality of medical management in a calm, professional and attentive manner.
+Our support staff of veterinary nurses and assistants are experienced, compassionate, and dedicated to their patients.
+They provide the highest quality medical management in a calm, professional and attentive manner.
 The nurses provide the doctors with the support they need to perform the necessary emergent procedures and are the ones who spend 1:1 time with their patients.
-Our nurses are adept at performing the majority of diagnostic testing, administering medications, placing IV catheters, inducing and monitoring anesthesia – the list is extensive, and all of it done with their patient’s care and comfort as top priority.
-Our veterinary assistants ensure that our nurses and doctors are fully able to focus on the patients’ care by keeping the hospital clean and functional, maintaining patient comfort through cleanliness, and ensuring that lab work is being run and reported in a timely fashion.
+Our nurses are proficient at performing diagnostic testing, administering medications, placing IV catheters, inducing and monitoring anesthesia and much more.
+Our veterinary assistants are a vital part of our team, ensuring that our nurses and doctors are fully able to perform their duties efficiently and effectively.
+They not only care for patients regularly, but they are responsible for ensuring the hospital remains clean and functional, maintaining patient comfort through providing basic needs and cleanliness, and ensuring that lab work and other diagnostics are handled in a timely fashion.

-The entire Emergency Service (ES) team runs like a well-oiled machine which is essential in and amidst what tends to be the organized chaos of an emergency room.
+The entire Emergency Service (ES) team runs like a well-oiled machine which is essential in the organized chaos of an emergency room.
 You can rest assured that you and your pet are in the best of hands when you arrive.

 What is considered to be a true animal emergency?